r3volution11/regen-icons/README.md

 # Regen - Icons for macOS Apps

 This is a spot for me to share icons I've created to use on my local setup.
 I prefer circles for my icons.
 In some cases I used icons by other great designers but I also have a few of my own ideas.
+In one case, Iconjar, I liked the original icon better so I brought it back.
 Those are here.

 <img src="http://r3v.in/4sjQw/Regen-Screenshot-2x.jpg" width="706" height="702">